Machine learning with neural networks: Self-organising maps

-This is a condition for the steady state $\ve w_i^\ast$.
-The condition is more complicated than it looks at first sight, because $i_0$ depends on the weights and on the patterns, as mentioned above.
+This condition is more complicated than it looks at first sight, because $i_0$ depends on the weights and on the patterns, as mentioned above.
 The steady-state condition (\ref{eq:kss}) is very difficult to analyse in general.
 One of the reasons is that global geometric information is difficult to learn.
 It is usually much easier to learn local structures.
 This is particularly true in the {\em continuum limit} where we can analyse local learning progress using Taylor expansions.
-For this reason we assume now that we have a very dense net of weights, so that we can $i \to \ve r$, $i_{0} \to \ve r_{0}$, $\ve w_{i} \to \ve w(\ve r)$, $\Lambda(i,i_{0}) \to \Lambda\big(\ve r - \ve r_{0}(\ve \xi)\big)$, and $\tfrac{1}{T}\sum_{t} \to \int d\ve\xi P(\ve \xi)$.
-In this {\em continuum approximation} , Equation (\ref{eq:kss}) reads

-This is an Equation for the spatial map $\ve w^\ast(\ve r)$.
-Equation (\ref{eq:kssc}) is still quite difficult to analyse.
-So we specialise to one input and one output dimension, with spatial output coordinate $r$.
-This has the added advantage that we can easily draw the spatial map $w^\ast(r)$.
-It is the solution of

-The neighbourhood function is sharply peaked at $r=r_{0}(\xi)$.
-This means that the condition (\ref{eq:kohonen_condition}) yields the local properties of $w^\ast(r)$ around $r_0$, where $r_0$ is the coordinate of the winning unit, $\xi=w^\ast(r_0)$.
-Equation (\ref{eq:kohonen_condition}) involves an integral over patterns $\xi$.
-Using $\xi=w^\ast(r_0)$, this integral is expressed as an integral over $r_0$.
-Specifically we consider how $w(r_0)$ changes in the vicinity of a given point $r$, as $r_0(\xi)$ changes.
-To this end we expand $w^\ast$ around $r$: